Lars Pertou Vestergaard could ‘feel the pulse’ from the very first meeting with his new colleagues at Arla Foods Ingredients.

 “I wanted to get back to working with the whole value chain.
 Arla Foods Ingredients is an ambitious company that aims to be leading in its field.
 I was keen to be part of that.”

-Lars sees his primary role as making AFI successful by tying the value chain together – ensuring the customer stays in focus while respecting the needs of the individual employee.
+Lars sees his primary role as making the whey ingredients supplier successful by tying the value chain together – ensuring the customer stays in focus while respecting the needs of the individual employee.
 This involves him in a broad range of tasks, from the tiny details around relocating an employee to the US to working on the corporate strategy as a member of the top management team.

 “Basically I have to make sure that people want to come to work and be part of a true success every day,” he says.